ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 At this point, we will demonstrate how to merge branches via a Pull Request.
 Merging is how you bring your split branches of a repository back together again.

 The demonstration will move from your local terminal to GitHub.
 Go to your fork of the [GitHub Sandbox Repository](https://github.com/ProjectPythia/github-sandbox).
-One fast way to get to your fork, is to click the "fork" button and then follow the link underneathe the message, "You've already forked github-sandbox."
+One fast way to get to your fork, is to click the "fork" button and then follow the link underneath the message, "You've already forked github-sandbox."

 When you've navigated to your fork, you should see a message box alerting you that your branch "newbranch" had recent changes with the option to generate an open pull request.
 This pull request would take the changes from your "newbranch" branch and suggest them for the original upstream ProjectPythia github-sandbox repository.
 You'll also notice that you are on branch "main," but that there are now 2 branches.